Nielsen Holdings plc (NYSE:NLSN) Shares Sold by The Manufacturers Life Insurance Company

-The Manufacturers Life Insurance Company lessened its stake in Nielsen Holdings plc (NYSE:NLSN) by 5.6% in the 3rd quarter, according to its most recent filing with the SEC.
+The Manufacturers Life Insurance Company reduced its position in shares of Nielsen Holdings plc (NYSE:NLSN) by 5.6% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 382,908 shares of the business services provider’s stock after selling 22,507 shares during the period.
-The Manufacturers Life Insurance Company owned about 0.11% of Nielsen worth $5,430,000 at the end of the most recent quarter.
+The Manufacturers Life Insurance Company owned about 0.11% of Nielsen worth $5,430,000 at the end of the most recent reporting period.

+The company also recently declared a quarterly dividend, which will be paid on Thursday, December 3rd.
+Stockholders of record on Thursday, November 19th will be paid a dividend of $0.06 per share.
+The ex-dividend date is Wednesday, November 18th.
+This represents a $0.24 dividend on an annualized basis and a dividend yield of 1.48%.
+Nielsen’s dividend payout ratio (DPR) is 14.20%.

 Several equities research analysts have recently issued reports on the stock.
-Truist Financial reaffirmed a “market perform” rating and set a $23.00 price objective on shares of Nielsen in a research report on Monday, August 10th.
-Wells Fargo & Company upped their target price on shares of Nielsen from $18.00 to $19.00 and gave the company an “overweight” rating in a report on Thursday, August 6th.
-Zacks Investment Research raised shares of Nielsen from a “strong sell” rating to a “hold” rating and set a $15.00 target price for the company in a report on Wednesday, November 4th.
-JPMorgan Chase & Co. reiterated an “overweight” rating and set a $21.00 price target on shares of Nielsen in a research note on Monday, August 10th.
-Finally, Truist boosted their price target on shares of Nielsen from $23.00 to $30.00 in a research note on Tuesday, August 25th.
-Two analysts have rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the company’s stock.
-Nielsen currently has an average rating of “Hold” and a consensus target price of $19.75.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Nielsen from $22.00 to $18.00 in a research report on Tuesday, November 3rd.
+Wells Fargo & Company boosted their price target on shares of Nielsen from $18.00 to $19.00 and gave the company an “overweight” rating in a research report on Thursday, August 6th.
+JPMorgan Chase & Co. reissued an “overweight” rating and issued a $21.00 price target on shares of Nielsen in a research report on Monday, August 10th.
+Zacks Investment Research raised shares of Nielsen from a “strong sell” rating to a “hold” rating and set a $15.00 price target for the company in a research report on Wednesday, November 4th.
+Finally, Truist boosted their price target on shares of Nielsen from $23.00 to $30.00 in a research report on Tuesday, August 25th.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus target price of $19.75.

-Nielsen (NYSE:NLSN) last released its quarterly earnings data on Monday, November 2nd.
-The business services provider reported $0.43 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.39 by $0.04.
-Nielsen had a negative net margin of 2.38% and a positive return on equity of 22.28%.
-The company had revenue of $1.56 billion during the quarter, compared to analyst estimates of $1.52 billion.
-During the same quarter in the prior year, the business earned $0.51 earnings per share.
-The business’s quarterly revenue was down 3.3% compared to the same quarter last year.
-On average, research analysts expect that Nielsen Holdings plc will post 1.46 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 3rd.
-Stockholders of record on Thursday, November 19th will be given a $0.06 dividend.
-This represents a $0.24 annualized dividend and a dividend yield of 1.48%.
-The ex-dividend date of this dividend is Wednesday, November 18th.
-Nielsen’s payout ratio is currently 14.20%.

 About Nielsen